GlitchHunterCoder/Bloxd-ProtoTree/README.md

 # Bloxd-ProtoTree

-> [!NOTE]
-> **Project Status: Complete** — ProtoTree has reached its final form.
-The core mechanic is fully realized and no new primitives will be added.
-Everything that can be built, is built on top of what exists here.

 ## Why it was made

 this project exists because i was exploring how prototype chains work in javascript